FST777/cayman/README.md

 ## Docker, buildah/podman, container stuffs

-The supplied `Dockerfile` will create a container that contains `cayman` as well as nginx, which is configured to serve out all CA certficates and revocation lists for the cayman-managed CAs. cayman itself will operate on a volume, which will be preserved in case the container goes down or gets an update.
+The supplied `Dockerfile` will create a container that contains `cayman` as well as OpenResty / nginx, which is configured to serve out all CA certficates and revocation lists for the cayman-managed CAs at port 80. cayman itself will operate on a volume, which will be preserved in case the container goes down or gets an update.
 An URL pointing to nginx in the container can be used as the `URL_PRE` used by cayman to construct the revocation list URLs.
+At port 8080, nginx serves out the ouput of `cayman metrics`.

 You can build the container with something like:
 `% buildah bud -t cayman .`